ezion2/Blockchain-Chain-Of-Custody/README.md

 # Blockchain Chain of Custody #
 ***<ins>Program Description</ins>***
-This program is meant to simulate a a chain of custody breadcrumb system using blockchain mechanics.
+This program is meant to simulate a chain of custody breadcrumb system using blockchain mechanics.
 This was built as a group assignment for CSE 469 (DATA FORENSICS).

-Programmer(s): Nicholas Pinedo, Zion Esemonu, Bryan Peterson, and Trevor Ransom
+**Programmer(s):** Nicholas Pinedo, Zion Esemonu, Bryan Peterson, and Trevor Ransom

-Group: 2
+**Group:** 2

-Semester: Spring 2023
+**Semester:** Spring 2023

 ***<ins>Actions available are as follows:</ins>***